martenjacobs/ToonRooter/README.md

  - Setting up the U-Boot environment so the Toon boots into a serial console
  - Install and set up dropbear and sftp-server to let root user log in using an ssh key
  - Modify the firewall settings to enable remote access to ssh and http server
  - Generate SSH keys or let the user supply their own

 ### What it might do in the more distant future
+ - Check the output from a few commands so we know if we're successful...
  - More fine-grained control of the installation package

 ## How safe is it?